Anil K. Jain (computer scientist, born 1948): National security and policy service

-He served as a member of the U.S. National Academies panels on Information Technology, Whither Biometrics and Improvised Explosive Devices (IED).
-He also served as a member of the Defense Science Board, Forensic Science Standards Board, and AAAS Latent Fingerprint Working Group.
-In 2019, he was elected a Foreign Member of the Chinese Academy of Sciences.
+Jain has also contributed to national security and policy through his service on several advisory bodies.
+He served as a member of the U.S. National Academies panels on Face Recognition Technology, Information Technology Laboratory Assessment, Whither Biometrics, and Improvised Explosive Devices (IED).
+He was appointed to serve on the United States Defense Science Board, the Forensic Science Standards Board, and the AAAS Latent Fingerprint Working Group.
+Jain served as Program Director for the Intelligent Systems at the National Science Foundation (1980–1981).